smueller18/solar-thermal-climate-system/README.md

 ## Running

-If your config folder is not located a `../config`, then set `STCS_CONFIG_FOLDER` environment variable:
+If your config folder is not located at `../config`, then set `STCS_CONFIG_FOLDER` environment variable:
 ```
 export STCS_CONFIG_FOLDER="YOUR_PATH"
 ```